-In a survey by MTM, 46% of viewers in EMEA say that YouTube enables them to find the exact content they like at any moment, ranking first among all platforms and significantly higher than TV.7
+In a survey by MTM, 42% of viewers in Italy say that YouTube enables them to find the exact content they like at any moment, ranking significantly higher than TV.7

 In many ways, this is also due to the platform offering content across multiple screens.
 Viewers value the ability to seamlessly switch between short-form and long-form video conveniently on the same platform, with these two content types being tailored to distinct needs.